 When buying a new house, many people decide to complete one or more home renovations before moving in.
 Few existing homes are truly “move-in ready” or maybe you want to personalize the house, to make it your own.
 Or you're a savvy homeowner buying new construction and want to avoid the outrageous upgrade prices charged by your builder.

-After waiting 9 months to close on my new production house, there was lots more work before I'd move into the house.
-In fact my projects lined up with the industry norms listed in the Top Three Home Renovations to Complete Before You Move In … and I did all three!
+After waiting 9 months to close on my new production house, there was lots more work to do before I could move into the house.
+In fact my three big projects lined up with the industry norms identified in most articles about remodeling a newly purchased home.
+It's much easier to tackle any/all of these project when you don't have to move furniture or empty cabinets.

 - Painting – held till after the closing because the only builder upgrade was $1,000 for a single color (used 5 interior colors).
 They also wouldn't tell me the paint finish (picked satin for the walls) which was important to me.
 A great decision given the number of problems found with the builder's painting.